carlosmaid/BeaconSecurity/README.md

 It's a beacon, which itself determines the presence in the vicinity of the grid, where it is, or her, the owner or a member of the faction.
 If the host close to the net or to manage it through the cabin via a remote control or even in some way, the beacon is switched off.
 Beacon does not work, if the grid is not owned by anyone.
-If the beacon is switched on - grid indestructible, it can not be installed on the blocks (to avoid the possibility of conversion of the ship).
+If the beacon is switched on - grid indestructible, a new blocks can not be installed on the grid (to avoid the possibility of conversion of the ship).
 Adjusting for the beacon to work only for the stations.
 Setting up a beacon for work only at the zero motion / rotation.
 Setting delay beacon